Location & Time

 What is the Concept?

-The USA Triathlon Youth Splash and Dash Aquathlon Series will be returning for its second year and is open to athletes ages 6-15 (*USAT age).
-There will be forty (40) events in total with events in each of the ten (10) USA Triathlon regions.
+The USA Triathlon Youth Splash and Dash Aquathlon Series will be returning for its fifth year for USAT and third year at the Grand Rapids Triathlon and is open to athletes ages 6-15 (*USAT age).
+There will be 52 events in total over 9 of the 10 USA Triathlon regions.

 The focus is on PARTICIPATION rather than competition.
 The series will expose youth participants to USA Triathlon and the exciting world of multisport!
 Timing will not be required at each event, although it is acceptable.
 All events within the series will be USA Triathlon sanctioned.
 (The Grand Rapids Triathlon Splash & Dash is NOT a timed event.)